PTW-TUDa/eta_utility/docs/guide/python_install.rst

 .. note::

-   Some IDEs (Integrated Development Environments) such as PyCharm or Code Editors like VSCode will automate the activation of the virtual environment for you.
+   Some IDEs (Integrated Development Environments) such as PyCharm or code editors like VS Code will automate the activation of the virtual environment for you.